Thomas the Tank Engine and Peppa Pig welcome friends with autism and 2 mommies

 Bruno the Brake Car — a new character voiced by a child actor with autism— is about to roam the rails on the Island of Sodor, joining Thomas the Tank Engine in the long-running Thomas & Friends.

 Bruno is set to debut in his first episode on Monday, Sept.
-12, in the U.S., and later this month in Canada and the U.K. The U.S. version of Bruno is voiced by Chuck Smith.
+12, in the U.S., and later this month in Canada and the U.K. The U.S. version of Bruno is voiced by Chuck Smith, a 10-year-old from Toronto, Canada.
 In the U.K., the role went to Elliott Garcia, a 9-year-old from Reading, in southeast England.

 "Bruno is a Brake Car, and he is a new friend for Thomas and his friends, and he's also autistic, like me," Garcia said in a news release sent to NPR.
 "He is funny, smart, and he's a very relaxed character.
 He can get really overwhelmed, he can get worried, and he uses comedy to get past situations."